creatim-slo/TranslationBundle/README.md

-Kilik Translation Bundle
+CavernBay Translation Bundle
 ========================

+> This is a reworked fork of kilik/translation-bundle, adapted to symfony 5 and symfony 6 and php 8.1+.
+If you need translations for older versions, you can use kilik/translation-bundle instead

-KTB (Kilik Translation Bundle) is a tool to be used with Symfony Translator.
+CBTB (CavernBay Translation Bundle) is a tool to be used with Symfony Translator.
 It tries to simplify the exchanges with the (human) translators.

 **Note for Symfony 3.4+ / Symfony 4+ projects**